yuntaeyang/TelME/README.md

 12. python 3.9

 ### Datasets
-Each data is split into train/dev/test in the dataset folder.(However, we do not provide video clip here.)
+Each data is split into train/dev/test in the dataset folder.(However, we do not provide video clip here.)
 1. MELD
 2. IEMOCAP